IBM-Bluemix-Docs/voice-agent/managing_create.md

 1. Go to the _Voice agents_ tab on the _Manage_ dashboard, and click **Create a Voice Agent**.

 1. For **Name**, specify a unique name for your voice agent.
 For example, `Customer Support - North America`.
+The name may include up to 64 characters.

 1. For **Phone number**, add the number from your SIP trunk, including the country and area codes.
 For example, for a United States 800 number, specify the phone number as `18883334444`.
-The phone number can have spaces and `+ ( ) -` characters.
+The phone number can have spaces and `+ ( ) -` characters, and a maximum of 30 characters.

+1. By default, this phone number will be set as the **Primary Number** for the service; this is simply the first number shown to you when you have a list of numbers, and is only for display purposes..
+See [Setting the Primary Number](/docs/services/voice-agent/managing_multiple_numbers.html#primary_num) for changing the Primary Number.

+1. You can also choose to add multiple numbers to one Voice Agent by clicking on **Manage**, next to **Phone Number**.
+See [Configuring Multiple Phone Numbers in a Voice Agent Instance](/docs/services/voice-agent/managing_multiple_numbers.html) for information about how to set up and associate multiple numbers.
+You may also edit the numbers and add descriptions for the individual numbers from the **Manage** dialog box.

+1. Alternatively, if you have multiple numbers in the Voice Agent, the **Phone Number** field will be greyed out.
+If you wish to edit the numbers simply click on the greyed out **Phone Number** field, or click on **Manage**.
+See [Editing a Number and/or Description for Multiple Numbers](/docs/services/voice-agent/managing_multiple_numbers.html#edit_num).

-1. Optionally describe your voice agent.
+1. Optionally describe your voice agent using up to 256 characters.

 1. If you want to enable call transfer, enter the termination URI for your **Transfer default target**.
 See [Setting up call transfer](/docs/services/voice-agent/call-transfer.html) for information about how to set up a termination URI.
 Do not use a personal phone number for your transfer target.
+The **Transfer default target** termination URI may include up to 256 characters.

 1. Configure the connections to your Watson service instances.
 You can connect to multiple Watson service instances by configuring connections for both **Location 1** and **Location 2**.
 Having connections to multiple service instances enables your voice agent to switch to an alternate service instance if an outage occurs.
 See [Adding multiple Watson service locations](/docs/services/voice-agent/managing_disaster_recovery.html#add_location).